 A $1,000 HILBERT COLLEGE ALUMNI GRANT is awarded to dependent children of Hilbert College graduates (Bachelor or Associate) who register full-time in a matriculated program at Hilbert College.
 It is renewable each year if fulltime registration status and satisfactory academic progress are maintained.

-- A $6,000 ANNUAL HONORS SCHOLARSHIP is awarded to student(s) who are transferring from a four year accredited, non-articulating college.
-Students must have a cumulative GPA of 3.5 or higher, and at least 12 credit hours completed or on track to be completed before attending Hilbert.
-Students must attend full time to be eligible.
+A $7,000 ANNUAL HONORS SCHOLARSHIP, effective with the incoming class of the 2015-2016 academic year, is awarded to students who are transferring from an accredited college, with a cumulative GPA of 3.5 or higher.
+At least 12 credit hours must be completed or on track to be completed at your previous college before attending Hilbert College.
+Students must attend Hilbert College full time to be eligible.

 - The Josephine Goodyear Scholarship is awarded to a female adult student with financial need.

 - The Lambert & Margaret Graham Scholarship is awarded to a full-time adult student with financial need and who demonstrates academic progress.

 - The William Randolph Hearst Scholarship is awarded to adult women students.

 - The Cameron Baird Scholarship is awarded to an adult female residing in Western New York’s Southtowns.

 - Virginia Weiss Memorial is awarded to an adult student in financial need.

 Sarah Hanson Scholarship

 Joseph & Lottie Walas Scholarship